golang/gddo/lintapp/README.md

 Development Environment Setup
 -----------------------------

-- Copy config.go.template to config.go and edit the file as described in the comments.
+- Copy `app.yaml` to `prod.yaml` and put in the authentication data.
-- Install Go App Engine SDK
+- Install Go App Engine SDK.
-- Run the server using the dev_appserver command.
+- Run the server using the `goapp serve prod.yaml` command.